 According to the American Bar Association Journal, attorneys are called to be public servants devoted to improving their profession and the court system.
 The best attorneys are creative, compassionate, patient, and logical.
-They genuinely want to help people by advocating for them in court, and they use their skills well for their clients.

-Hiring a great attorney is a multi-step process just like a legal case, but you can get a leg-up with a stellar job description.
+Hiring a great attorney is a multi-step process, just like a legal case, but you can get a leg-up with a stellar job description.
 BeamJobs will guide you through the process to make sure you make a winning first impression with your attorney job description.

 Job descriptions are your first impression, so it's in your best interest to show that you're professional and prepared.
 Often, though, job descriptions are boring, ambiguous, and superficial.
 Some writers pour their efforts into describing the job on the company website but become oddly lax with the ones on job boards.
 (We've seen five different job descriptions for government positions with just the word "help" listed in the requirements.)